-This lists are common industry terms and guides you through the process for accepting credit card payments in QuickBooks Online.
+Learn about common industry terms to help you accept credit card payments in QuickBooks Online.

 Industry terms you need to know

-The interchange fee is a percentage of the transaction and helps to cover authorization costs, fraud, and credit losses.
+The interchange fee is a percentage of a transaction.
+It helps cover authorization costs, suspicious activity, and credit losses.

-Other than American Express and Discover, major card associations charge an interchange fee for processing each transaction.
-The fee is based on how the transaction is sent and the type of merchant account you have.
-Usually stated as a percentage of the total bill plus a flat cost per transaction, this fee covers the costs and time associated with getting funds to your merchant bank and the billing information to the issuing bank.
+Other than American Express and Discover, major cards charge an interchange fee.
+The fee depends on how the transaction is sent and the type of merchant account you have.
+It's usually a percentage of the total bill plus a flat cost per transaction.
+This fee covers the costs and time to get funds to your merchant bank and the billing info to the issuing bank.

-The majority of your costs will be transaction processing fees.
-Your rate per transaction is determined by your personal and business risk, percentage of card-absent sales, average dollar amount per sale, and total dollar amount of monthly sales.
-Lowering your transaction risk will also lower the rate you are charged.
+Most of your costs will be transaction processing fees.
+Your rate per transaction is measured by your personal and business risk, percentage of card-absent sales, average dollar amount per sale, and total dollar amount of monthly sales.
+When you lower your transaction risk, you'll lower your charge rate.

-To get the best rate for how you conduct business, be sure to understand the rates and associated qualifications around each type of sale.
+To get the best rate, check out the qualifications around each type of sale.

-The rate charged for each transaction depends on how it was processed – in person, online, or by phone.
-Transactions done in person where the actual card is swiped will generally qualify you for the lowest rate.
-To keep your costs low, process your transactions at the qualified rate whenever possible.
+The charge rate for each transaction depends on how you process it.
+It changes from in person, online, or by phone.
+Transactions done in person where you swipe the card will qualify you for the lowest rate.

-- Qualified rate is the percentage that’s charged whenever a merchant accepts and processes a transaction with the card present, using an approved processing solution.
-This is usually the lowest rate you can receive, and often the one quoted to a merchant inquiring about rates.
+- Qualified rate is the percentage the bank charges whenever you add a transaction with a physical card and you use your approved processing solution.
+This is usually the lowest rate you can get.

-- Mid-qualified rate is the percentage that’s charged whenever a merchant accepts and processes a card that does not qualify for the lowest rate.
-This may happen when a card is manually keyed into a terminal instead of being swiped or when a rewards or business card is being used.
+- Mid-qualified rate is the percentage the bank charges whenever you accepts and processes a card that doesn't qualify for the lowest rate.
+This may happen when you manually key a card into a terminal instead of swiping it.

-- Non-qualified rate is the percentage that’s charged whenever a merchant accepts and processes a card that does not qualify for either of the lower rates.
-This may happen when a card is manually keyed into a terminal versus being swiped, address verification isn’t performed, information is missing, or the authorization is not settled within the allotted time frame (usually 48 hours).
+- Non-qualified rate is the percentage the bank charges whenever you accept a card that doesn't qualify for either of the lower rates.
+This may happen when you don't swipe a card and manually key it in.
+It can also happen if you don't verify the address, info is missing, or if you don't settle the authorization within a certain time frame (usually 48 hours).

-A rate increase, otherwise known as a downgrade, occurs when your transactions do not meet the requirements for the lowest or qualified rate.
-To mitigate the number of downgrades you receive:
+A rate increase, known as a downgrade, happens when your transactions don't meet the requirements for the lowest rate.
+To avoid downgrades:

-- Ensure that your transactions meet the qualification requirements to get you the lowest rate available for every transaction and train your staff to do the same.
+- Make sure your transactions meet the qualification requirements to get the lowest rate.
+Train your staff to do the same.

-- Train closing and opening staff on how to audit transactions totals for errors and close out daily credit card transactions at the end of each day.
+- Train your staff on how to audit transactions totals for errors.
+Closeout daily credit card transactions at the end of each day.

 The cardholder has up to 60 days from the statement date to dispute a charge.
-When the cardholder files a complaint with the issuing bank, you will receive a retrieval request, which can cost you from $10 to $50.
-If you do not respond in what your provider deems a timely manner, you may also be charged a timeliness fee or lose the transaction completely.
-When a refund is issued, you will often lose the interchange fee you paid on the original transaction as well as the sale.
+When the cardholder files a complaint with the bank, you'll receive a retrieval request.
+It can cost you $10 to $50.
+If you don't respond in a timely manner, the bank can charge you a timeliness fee.
+You can lose the transaction completely.
+When you issue a refund, you may lose the interchange fee you paid.

-For transactions where the cardholder and card are not present, you may be required to verify the cardholder's address to qualify for the discount rate.
-All processors charge a flat fee per transaction for this verification that is either listed separately or bundled with your rate.
+For transactions without the card holder or the physical card, you may have to verify the cardholder's address to qualify for the discount rate.
+All processors charge a flat fee per transaction for this verification.
+Your bank may list is separately or they may bundle it with your rate.

 Who's who and what's what

-A credit card transaction involves a number of participants from swipe to payment, all of whom benefit from the transaction fees you pay.
-The following depicts the credit card process from start to finish and outlines the players involved.
+A credit card transaction involves a number of participants from swipe to payment.
+All benefit from the transaction fees you pay.
+Check out all the people involvedin the credit card process from start to finish.

 Merchant Service Provider